 We are investigating whether this system motivates students to practice and improves their technique.

-(Janet van der Linden, Erwin Schoonderwaldt, Rose Johnson, Jon Bird)
+(Janet van der Linden, Erwin Schoonderwaldt, Rose Johnson, Jon Bird)@Algorithms

 Algorithms to Discover Musical PatternsOur research involves putting specific aspects of music perception, such as the discovery of certain types of musical patterns, on an algorithmic footing.
 The resulting algorithms are evaluated by comparison with human experts/listeners performing analogous tasks.
 We use disparities between algorithm output and human response to shed light on the more nuanced strategies behind human perception of music, thence to improve our models.